 in southern Canada and the Great Lakes.
 They feared that in the future, American aggressors

-might try to close off their only shipping path along the Saint
+might try to close off their only shipping path along the St. Lawrence River.
+Col.

 John By was brought over from England